-Location: When planting Sassafras tree, find a location that offer full to partial sun.
-The tree will do best in partial shade with a balanced soil with sand to aid in drainage.
+1. Planting: Find a location that offers full to partial sun.
+The tree will do best in some shade with a balanced soil with sand to aid in drainage.
 Also, choose a spot that is sheltered from heavy winds.

-Watering: Water your Sassafras Tree 2-3 times a week during the summer and fall, only when the soil becomes dry on top.
+2. Watering: Water your Sassafras Tree twice weekly during the summer and fall, only when the soil becomes dry on top.
 Watering in winter is rarely necessary.
-When you water, give it a good, deep soaking to ensure it penetrates down to the deepest roots.
-Avoid over watering, as these tree do not like sitting in water.

-Fertilizing: Little or no fertilizer is needed during the first growing season.
-Too much fertilizer when the tree is young can stunt root growth and possible injury the tree.
-You can fertilize established trees twice a year, in February and again in mid June.
+3. Fertilizing: Little or no fertilizer is needed during the first growing season.
+You can fertilize established trees twice a year, in February and again in mid-June.

-Pruning: Sassafras Tree don’t really need much pruning, except initially to develop a strong structure.
+4. Pruning: Sassafras Trees don’t really need much pruning, except initially to remove dead or damaged branches.
 Pruning should be done in late winter or early spring before the tree start leafing out.